ravi-aratchige/golang-restapi-starter/README.md

 # Golang RestAPI Starter

-This is my take on a boilerplate for a simple RestAPI built with Go (Golang).
+This is my take on a boilerplate for a simple RestAPI built with Go (Golang) :golang:

 This project uses: